mikadosoftware/workstation/README.rst

 -----------------

-Quite simply, I can easily control the dev environment, rebuild it at will, and run programs "on my latop" when they are not installed or configured on the laptop.
+Quite simply, I can easily control the dev environment, rebuild it at will, and run programs "on my laptop" when they are not installed or configured on the laptop.

-In fact I think the best part of this is configuration for my *whole* dev machine is sgtored on github, and can be re-created anywhere easily.
+In fact I think the best part of this is configuration for my *whole* dev machine is stored on GitHub, and can be re-created anywhere easily.

-With the volume mounted, I can then use emacs / konsole running inside a container, and adjust files that are stored on my local laptop.
+With the volume mounted, I can then use emacs / console running inside a container, and adjust files that are stored on my local laptop.

-I then have a consistent dev environemnt
+I then have a consistent dev environment

-Also, I can easily reuild it
+Also, I can easily rebuild it

 Also I can spin up a microservice on laptop that also points at the same volume, and it will thus be using the code I just developed